Cheryl Chow: Personal life

 Chow came out as a lesbian in August 2012.
 On March 16, 2013, less than two weeks before her death, Chow married her partner of ten years, Sarah Morningstar.
 Together, they have a daughter, Liliana Morningstar-Chow.
+Chow and Morningstar began running marathons as a hobby because the training allowed them to be together in public.

 Cheryl Chow died on March 29, 2013 of central nervous system lymphoma at age 66, in Seattle.